SEND Update - October 2023

 Birmingham SEN Toolkits; Models of use impact project

 Pupil and School Support (PSS) are undertaking a research project to review the impact of the Birmingham SEN Toolkits and to identify which model of use impacts most positively on rates of progress.
 The findings of the project will enable all school leaders and teachers to understand how to make the best use of the Birmingham SEN toolkits.
 PSS are keen to work with approximately 60 schools from a cross-section of the city that are using the toolkits in a variety of ways to share their naturally occurring anonymised data.
 Based on the outcome of the project, PSS will provide each contributing school with a bespoke consultation and support to develop the schools’ toolkit practice further.
 If you would like to contribute to this project, please express your interest by providing a brief description of how you use the toolkits.
-Please click this link to complete the FORM by 12pm on 27th October.
+Please click this link to complete the FORM by midday on 27 October.

-For further information please contact Lisa McIntyre Lisa.McIntyre@birmingham.gov.uk
+For further information, email Lisa McIntyre: Lisa.McIntyre@birmingham.gov.uk

 SENCO Network Briefings